2022 Formula 2 Championship

 The 2022 FIA Formula 2 Championship was a motor racing championship for Formula 2 cars that was sanctioned by the Fédération Internationale de l'Automobile (FIA).
 The championship was the fifty-sixth season of Formula 2 racing and the sixth season ran under the FIA Formula 2 Championship moniker.
 It was an open-wheel racing category that served as the second tier of formula racing in the FIA Global Pathway.
 The category ran in support of selected rounds of the 2022 FIA Formula One World Championship.
 As the championship was a spec series, all teams and drivers competing in the championship ran the same car, the Dallara F2 2018.

-Prema Racing entered the championship as the reigning teams' champion, having secured their title at the penultimate round of the 2021 season in Saudi Arabia.
+Prema Racing entered the championship as the reigning teams' champion, having secured their title at the penultimate race of the 2021 season in Saudi Arabia.

 Felipe Drugovich, driving for MP Motorsport, took the drivers' championship at Monza, with three races to spare.
 MP Motorsport won the teams' championship at Abu Dhabi.

+The season would see twelve different race winners, equalling the record previously set two years prior: champion Drugovich won five races (in Barcelona he won both races), and four races were won by Liam Lawson.
+Another three victories went to Théo Pourchaire, Jack Doohan and Marcus Armstrong.
+Ayumu Iwasa, Dennis Hauger and Logan Sargeant each scored two race wins.
+Jüri Vips, Frederik Vesti, Jehan Daruvala and Richard Verschoor each scored one victory during this season.